DanniMassi/coursera-getting-and-cleaning-data/README.md

 - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Running the script requires no arguments.

+##run_analysis_with_data_download.R

+This script performs the same tasks as run_analysis.R but will automatically download and extract the data from the specified URL into the working directory.